ganeshv/egarim/README.md

 To get the camera status using HTTP,

 ```
-python egarim.py --host 192.168.1.44 status
+./egarim.py --host 192.168.1.44 status
 ```
-(replacing the argument to `--host` with your camera's IP)
+In normal usage, `--host` is not required as the IP address is retrieved from the value from the last cached status received over Bluetooth.
+Run `bluestrap.py status` whenever you change Wi-Fi APs to refresh the status cache.

 ### Custom Livestreaming